 Ans: Yes.
 Original rent receipts are mandatory to claim the HRA exemption, rental agreement can be provided as optional but receipts are the base for claiming the exemption

-Ans: Incase salary structure not having HRA component, then employee can opt the deduction u/s.80GG of rent paid subject to maximum of Rs.2500 per month deduction.
+Ans: In case salary structure does not HRA component, then employee can opt the deduction u/s.80GG of rent paid subject to maximum of Rs.5000 per month deduction.

-11. What is the solution after submit the proofs also employer missed to consider or fail to submit the proofs but employee has the original documents?
+Q.11 What is the solution if after submitting the proofs also employer missed to consider or fail to submit the proofs but employee has the original documents?

 Ans: Employer can allow the donations which are eligible for 100% deduction such as Government scheme like National defence fund, Prime Minister relief fund, Earth quake relief fund etc. but other donations which are comes under 50% eligibility need to be claimed by the employee in the income tax return directly.